 - TAOonline (Transition Assistance Online) lists over 30 military friendly employers with links to the job postings.

-- GIJobs.com offers their own list of military friendly employers - 2010 list
+- GIJobs.com offers their own list of the Top 100 Military Friendly Employers.

 - Job Hunt Military-Friendly Employers article links to many employers as well as giving you additional information about finding more of them.